Rubell Museum: Rubell Museum, Allapattah (2019-present)

 In 2019, the collection relocated from the Wynwood neighborhood to a new site in the Allapattah neighborhood and was renamed the Rubell Museum.
 The new facility consists of six former industrial buildings redesigned by Selldorf Architects and features 40 galleries with 100,000 square feet of gallery space, a library, a restaurant, a performance space, and a bookstore.
 The facility was originally purchased by the museum as a new storage location, but the size of the site inspired museum leadership to utilize it for a larger, more public-focused museum facility.
 The expansion was funded by the sale of the collection's previous space in Wynwood; developers purchased the former Rubell property (along with several other adjoining properties) for a reported $53 million in 2022.

 Rubell Museum DC (2022-present)

 In 2022, the Rubell announced the opening of a second museum location inside the renovated Randall Junior High School building in the Southwest Waterfront neighborhood of Washington, D.C., less than one mile directly south of the National Mall.
 The Rubells originally purchased the historic building in 2010 from the Corcoran Gallery of Art, later hiring Beyer Blinder Belle to refurbish and renovate the school building for the new museum, and partnering with Lowe to construct a 492-unit apartment building behind the museum.
 Caitlin Berry, former director of Marymount University's Cody Gallery of Art, was named director of the D.C. museum in August 2022.
 The second location, which is free to residents of Washington, opened in October 2022 and features 32,000 square feet of gallery space and a bookstore.

+Berry left the D.C. museum in early 2024.
+Roselione-Valadez told The Washington Post that the museum had no immediate plans to rehire for the D.C. director position but that the institution was committed to staying in Washington long-term, saying "We plan on being there for at least 100 years."